 We have a Gratitude Pumpkin we create every year.

-And my kids write in gratitude journals like this one.
+My kids write in gratitude journals like this one.

-They write thank you notes for the gifts they receive.
+And we use resources in this Gratitude Bundle including these thank you notes for the gifts they receive.

 And they tell us every night the one thing they’re most thankful that happened that day.